Ramon Magsaysay: Family

-House of Representatives
+House of Representatives (1945–1950)

 On April 22, 1946, Magsaysay, encouraged by his fellow ex-guerrillas, was elected under the Liberal Party to the Philippine House of Representatives.
-In 1948, President Manuel Roxas chose Magsaysay to go to Washington, D.C. as Chairman of the Committee on Guerrilla Affairs, to help to secure passage of the Rogers Veterans Bill, giving benefits to Philippine veterans.
+In 1948, President Manuel Roxas chose Magsaysay to go to Washington, D.C. as Chairman of the Committee on Guerrilla Affairs, to help secure the passage of the Rogers Veterans Bill, giving benefits to Philippine veterans.
 In the so-called "dirty election" of 1949, he was re-elected to a second term in the House of Representatives.
 During both terms, he was Chairman of the House National Defense Committee.

-Secretary of National Defense
+Secretary of National Defense (1950–1953)

-In early August 1950, he offered President Elpidio Quirino a plan to fight the Communist guerrillas, using his own experiences in guerrilla warfare during World War II.
-After some hesitation, Quirino realized that there was no alternative and appointed Magsaysay Secretary of National Defence in September 1950.
+In early August 1950, he offered President Elpidio Quirino a plan to fight the communist guerrillas, using his own experiences in guerrilla warfare during World War II.
+After some hesitation, Quirino realized that there was no alternative and appointed Magsaysay Secretary of National Defense in September 1950.
 He intensified the campaign against the Hukbalahap guerrillas.
 This success was due in part to the unconventional methods he took up from a former advertising expert and CIA agent, Colonel Edward Lansdale.
 In the counterinsurgency the two utilized deployed soldiers distributing relief goods and other forms of aid to outlying, provincial communities.
 Prior to Magsaysay's appointment as Defense Secretary, rural citizens perceived the Philippine Army with apathy and distrust.
 However, Magsaysay's term enhanced the Army's image, earning them respect and admiration.

 In June 1952, Magsaysay made a goodwill tour to the United States and Mexico.
 He visited New York, Washington, D.C. (with a medical check-up at Walter Reed Hospital) and Mexico City, where he spoke at the Annual Convention of Lions International.

 By 1953, President Quirino thought the threat of the Huks was under control and Secretary Magsaysay was becoming too weak.
 Magsaysay met with interference and obstruction from the President and his advisers, in fears they might be unseated at the next presidential election.
 Although Magsaysay had at that time no intention to run, he was urged from many sides and finally was convinced that the only way to continue his fight against communism, and for a government for the people, was to be elected president, ousting the corrupt administration that, in his opinion, had caused the rise of the communist guerrillas by bad administration.
 He resigned his post as defense secretary on February 28, 1953, and became the presidential candidate of the Nacionalista Party, disputing the nomination with Senator Camilo Osías at the Nacionalista national convention.